jneu-research/Polar.jl/README.md

 ## Usage

-For details on how to use Polar.jl, please refer to [Polar.jl-examples](https://github.com/jneu-research/Polar.jl).
+For details on how to use Polar.jl, please refer to [Polar.jl-examples](https://github.com/jneu-research/Polar.jl-examples).

 ## Support

 The code is provided as is, without any warranties or guarantees (neither implicit nor explicit).
+Use at your own risk!

 ## Citation